alexmbird/misc-scripts/README.md

 *  Preserves cover art &amp; other files
 *  ...but does not preserve `.cur` and `.log` files, since they belong in flac-land

+You know when you start writing a tool to do a simple job, only three hours later it turns out not to be simple and you really wish you'd used Python?
+That.

+Potential improvements:

+*  Lame is singlethreaded and nowadays everything is multicore.
+Since albums consist of many tracks, speed things up by getting [GNU Parallel](https://www.gnu.org/software/parallel/) to transcode N files at once.